protesilaos/my-website/_commentary/2025-06-13-between-humans-other-animals.md

 excerpt: "A journal entry about cultural trends that are all about hating others in juxtaposition to the experience of emotionally connecting with another animal."
 ---

-This is an entry from my journal.
-It is about cultural trends that are all about hating others in juxtaposition to the experience of emotionally connecting with another animal.
+This is an entry from my journal concerning cultural trends that are all about hating others in juxtaposition to the experience of emotionally connecting with another animal.

 * * *